 Most of the MSG crowd stayed to wish the greatest player who ever played the game farewell.
 Always gracious, The Great One made several curtain calls after originally heading to the locker room until he finally took one last skate around the Madison Square Garden ice.
 He waved to the fans while his eyes were filled with mostly tears of joy when he left the ice with his family for the last and final time.
 NHL Commissioner Gary Bettman said that no one in the NHL would ever wear No. 99 after Gretzky took his jersey off that day.

 Gretzky took off his skates and went to the post-game press conference with his jersey on.
 When asked about his uniform he told the media, “Probably, subconsciously, I don’t want to take it off.
 I’m not going to put it on ever again.”

-So after 1,487 games, 894 goals, 1,963 assists, totaling 2,857 points and four Stanley Cup Championships, not to mention countless other NHL records that will probably never be broken or even come close to being touched; The Great One finally waved goodbye to MSG and the hockey world in 1999.
+So after 1,487 games, 894 goals, 1,963 assists, totaling 2,857 points and four Stanley Cup Championships, not to mention countless other NHL records that will probably never be broken or even come close to being touched; to MSG and the hockey world in 1999.
 He took off his jersey and hung up his skates.